Stewart-Cassiar Travel Guide

 The 113 km gravel road from Dease Lake to Telegraph Creek passes several First Nations fishing camps.
 The view of the lower Grand Canyon of the Stikine is sensational.
 Telegraph Creek at the end of the road has many turn-of-the-century buildings from the gold rush days.

 Telegraph Creek Road is narrow and steep with sharp switchbacks.
-Drive careful and carry a spare tire.
+Drive carefully and carry a spare tire.

 NOTE: This road is not recommended for trailers or large RVs.
 Allow a minimum of 2 hours of driving time in good conditions.

 Check road conditions at the highway maintenance camp or RCMP office in Deas Lake before you start the trip to Telegraph Creek.
 Fill up with gasoline at Dease Lake.

 Jade city with a population of 20 is an attraction you don’t want to miss, located 71 km north of Dease Lake.
 Named after large jade deposits in the area, it offers an insight into mining this beautiful stone.
 The owners of the Cassiar Mountain Jade Store are experts in the Jade mining business.